The best video hosting providers

 SproutVideo

-• Video management: A web-based interface allows you to manage videos, including planning publications.
-SproutVideo offers analytics, but hardly any AI features such as automatic transcription or subtitling.
-The focus is on classic tools such as video looping, chapter creation, etc. instead of AI.
-Collaboration features for teams are offered.
+• Video management: SproutVideo provides a web-based interface for managing videos, including scheduling publications.
+The platform includes analytics but offers few AI features, such as automatic transcription or subtitling.
+Its focus is on classic tools like video looping and chapter creation rather than AI.
+Collaboration features are also available.

 • Infrastructure & hosting: SproutVideo operates its platform in the cloud, with servers primarily in the USA and global CDN delivery.
 SproutVideo also has an API that allows videos to be uploaded, listed, and controlled.
 There are also integrations for common software applications such as marketing automation.